 Mentoring of housing partners

-Sober Living Environments (SLE): These facilities are homelike environments that offer adult mental health clients a 24-hours a day structure community living environment that supports a clean and sober lifestyle free from the use of illicit drugs and alcohol.
+Unlicensed Sober Living Environments (SLE): These facilities are homelike environments that offer adult behavioral health clients a 24-hours a day, supervision and structured community living environment that supports a clean and sober lifestyle free from the use of illicit drugs and alcohol.

 Unlicensed Room & Boards: These facilities are not licensed or certified by any state or local agencies.
 The facilities are homelike environments that offer adult mental health clients and supervised group living experience.
 KCMH currently links clients with approximately 30 homes ranging from 1-21 beds, usually 2 persons/room.
 Estimated current total capacity is 277 persons.